BLT Egg Salad Jars are fresh, delicious, and satisfying — plus they're packed with protein! Assemble for easy, grab-and-go lunches.

 Classic Egg Salad Made Even Better

-The ingredients in BLT Egg Salad Jars are fab on their own, but once combined they knock it out of the PARK.
 This lunch is healthy, low-carb, and full of protein and fresh vegetables.
 Grab a fork, shake ‘er up, and dig in, or if you’re feeling fancy, overturn the jar onto a plate.
 Pinkies up!

-BLT egg salad on a plate
+forkful of BLT egg salad on a plate

 How to Make This Dish

-Start by cooking 5 strips of bacon.
+Start by cooking bacon.
 You can do this anyway you want, but my favorite method is to place the bacon strips on top of a cooling rack set atop a foil lined baking sheet then place in a cold oven and preheat to 375 degrees.
 The bacon bakes low and slow as the oven heats up, rendering it nice and crispy in the end.
 Perfecto!

 Once the bacon has cooled, chop into bite-sized pieces then set aside.

-bacon baking in the oven
+bacon slices baking in the oven

-Meanwhile, hard boil 6 eggs.
-Like the bacon, there are a few different ways to hard boil eggs.
 My favorite way is to cover eggs in a saucepan with water 1″ above the tops then bring the water to a boil.
 Remove the pan from the heat then cover and let the eggs sit for 11 minutes before scooping into a bowl of ice water.

 Once cooled, crack the shells lightly all over then peel.
 Voila – perfect hard boiled eggs every time!